Bullet Chart in Excel

 Title bullet-chart-excel-11 Caption

-12. We still have two little things to be changed regarding the marker.
+We still have two small changes to make to the marker.
 Change the Marker fill to red and remove the border.

 bullet-chart-excel-13